Access IPOs

 Founders, early employees, and investors often find themselves in a difficult predicament.
 They own valuable shares of a company that doesn’t trade publicly.

-These shareholders might have multi-million dollar net worth’s because of their stock holdings, but the stock is not liquid because it doesn’t trade on an exchange.
+These shareholders might have multi-million dollar net worths because of their stock holdings, but the stock is not liquid because it doesn’t trade on an exchange.

-A few platforms have evolved to gives these individuals a way to liquidate their holding before the IPO.
+A few platforms have evolved to give these individuals a way to liquidate their holdings before the IPO.

 Equitybee provides accredited investors access to pre-IPO startups by funding employee stock options.
 In exchange, investors gain a portion of the future stock value.

 Other prominent pre-IPO investing platforms include Linqto, EquityZen, and Forge.
-Here’s a more complete list of pre-IPO investing platforms.
+Here’s a complete list of pre-IPO investing platforms.

 These sites bring liquidity to an otherwise illiquid asset.
 Accredited investors (those with invested assets > $1,000,000) may join these sites and attempt to buy these companies’ shares when they become available.